gorfllord/mc-exercise/FUBAR.md

 This is what Ted & Alice did on Ted's computer when working on the second feature.
 Why don't eggs tell jokes?
-Becasue they might crack up!
+Becasue they might crack up.